RGraph is a JavaScript charts library based on

 </script>

-This function can be used to make AJAX requests to your server (eg to fetch new data without refreshing the page).
+This function can be used to make ajax requests to your server (eg to fetch new data without refreshing the page).
 The response text is given to your callback function as an argument.
-This function is much the same as the above function though because of the name may aid you by being a visual prompt.
+This function is much the same as the above function though because of the name, it may aid you by being more of a visual prompt.
 You would use it like this:

 <script>